asicscreed/ConcurrentFetcher/README.md

 }
 // NB!
 When callbacks are being used, then data and error er left out (since they are available for the callback)
 ```
-Since Promise.allSettled() only returns when <i>all</i> requests have been completed: resolved and/or rejected, you will want to use Promise.all() when the approach is more <i>all or nothing</i>.
+Since Promise.allSettled() only returns when <i>all</i> requests have been completed: resolved and/or rejected, Promise.all() is being used, when the approach is more <i>all or nothing</i>.

 ConcurrentFetcher supports the option of aborting all further processing on the first error.
 This is to mimic the behavior of Promise.all().
-The boolean parameter `abortOnError` for the `concurrentFetch()` method controls this.
+The boolean named parameter `abortOnError` for the `concurrentFetch()` method controls this.
 If set and an error occurs, all further processing is aborted.
 The final response is - though - as Promise.allSettled() complete with all resolved and rejected responses.
-To identify the initial/first error raised, the instance method `getErrorRaised()` - returns a single reason object: { id, stamp, error } - which is as above.
+To identify the initial/first error raised, the instance method `getErrorRaised()` - returns a single reason object: { id, stamp, error } - as above.

 Browser example without callback (src="concurrentfetcher.iife.min.js"):

 **JavaScript**: [Example1](https://github.com/asicscreed/ConcurrentFetcher/tree/main/examples/browser/example1.html)
 ```javascript
 const requests = [